postgresml/postgresml/README.md

 ### Quora Question Pairs (QQP)
 The Quora Question Pairs model is designed to evaluate whether two given questions are paraphrases of each other.
 This model takes the two questions and assigns a binary value as output.
 LABEL_0 indicates that the questions are paraphrases of each other and LABEL_1 indicates that the questions are not paraphrases.
 The benchmark dataset used for this task is the Quora Question Pairs dataset within the GLUE benchmark, which contains a collection of question pairs and their corresponding labels.

 If you want to use an QQP model, you can find them on the :hugs: Hugging Face model hub.
-Look for models with "qqp".
+Look for models with `qqp`.

 ```sql
 SELECT pgml.transform(